 Natural gas enters the Portuguese territory through the Campo Maior gas pipeline, more specifically through the international interconnections, or through the Sines Terminal.
 Natural gas is then transported by high-pressure gas pipelines that run from Leiria-Braga, Leiria-Campo Maior, Setúbal-Leira, Sines-Setúbal, Braga-Tuy, Portalegre-Guarda, and Coimbra-Viseu.
 In total, there are 1,248km of gas pipelines.
-During 2008 4.53bcm (billion cubic metres) of gas were transported through the national network.
+During 2009 4.68bcm (billion cubic metres) of gas were transported through the national network (Regulatory Entity for Energy Services' Annual Report for the European Commission).

 Natural gas from Nigeria or from the spot markets arrives at the LNG Terminal at Sines transported by tankers.
-There the gas is stored and later regasified for introduction into the network (through gas pipelines) or it may be transported in tank trucks as LNG and later regasified in autonomous facilities for reception, storage and LNG regasification (known as Unidades Autónomas de Gás).
-The Sines Terminal currently has two working tanks, with a regasification capacity of 5.3bcm/year, but a public tender has recently been launched for the construction of a third tank, which will allow for the expansion of the terminal's capacity up to 8bcm.
+At the terminal the gas is stored and later regasified for introduction into the network (through gas pipelines) or it may be transported in tank trucks as LNG and later regasified in autonomous facilities for reception, storage and LNG regasification (known as Unidades Autónomas de Gás or UAG).
+The Sines terminal currently has two working tanks, with a regasification capacity of 5.3bcm/year.
+The construction of a third tank, which will allow for the expansion of the terminal's capacity up to 8.5bcm/year, has started in 2009, and it is expected to be completed in May 2012.

-There are also storage facilities (subterranean caverns) located in Guarda Norte, Carriço, in the municipality of Pombal, where there are presently three working caverns and one more under construction.
+There are also storage facilities (subterranean caverns) located in Guarda Norte, Carriço, in the municipality of Pombal, where there are presently four working caverns.
+A Memorandum of Understanding for the construction of four more subterranean caverns in this location was recently signed.